marcoreuter/DisasterRepsonseUdacity/README.md

 - The data set contains some duplicates.
 They have been removed.
 - The category classification contains some "2" values, which are likely typos.
 They have been removed.
-- The message column contains some messages that are not in english.
-The fasttext library is used to identify and remove those.

 The cleaned dataframe is stored in a SQL table for later use.
 This process is automated into an ETL pipeline.